poliastro/poliastro/docs/source/about.rst

 poliastro combines cutting edge technologies like Python JIT compiling (using numba) with young, well developed astronomy packages (like astropy and jplephem) to provide a user friendly API for solving Astrodynamics problems.
-It is therefore a experiment to mix the best Python open source practices with my love for Orbital Mechanics.
+It is therefore an experiment to mix the best Python open source practices with my love for Orbital Mechanics.

 Since I have only solved easy academic problems I cannot assess the